Rajkumar Hirani: Directorial debut and breakthrough (2003–09)

 Hirani made his directorial debut with the comedy-drama Munna Bhai M.B.B.S.
 (2003) starring Sanjay Dutt, Arshad Warsi, Boman Irani, Gracy Singh, Jimmy Sheirgill and Sunil Dutt in lead roles.
 The first film of the Munna Bhai film series, it revolved around the titular protagonist (played by Dutt), a goon going to a medical school who is helped by his sidekick, Circuit (played by Warsi).
 The film received positive reviews from critics upon release, with particular praise for Hirani's direction and screenplay.
 It emerged as a commercial success at the box-office, with a worldwide total of ₹330 million, ranking as the eighth highest-grossing Hindi film of the year.
 Munna Bhai M.B.B.S. won the National Film Award for Best Popular Film Providing Wholesome Entertainment and the Filmfare Award for Best Film (Critics), and earned Hirani his first Filmfare Award for Best Screenplay and his first nomination for Best Director.

 In 2006, Hirani directed the second installment of the Munna Bhai franchise, titled Lage Raho Munna Bhai, which retained some of the original cast, including Sanjay Dutt, Warsi, and Boman Irani, and added Vidya Balan as the female lead replacing Gracy Singh.
 The film proved to be Hirani's highest-grossing release to that point, grossing ₹1.2 billion worldwide, ranking as the third highest-grossing film of the year.
 Just like the previous instalment, it won Hirani his second National Film Award for Best Popular Film Providing Wholesome Entertainment, his second Filmfare Award for Best Film (Critics), his first Filmfare Award for Best Story and Best Dialogue, and his second nomination for Best Director.
+Despite enduring anticipation for a third instalment in the Munna Bhai film series, Munna Bhai 3 remains on hold as of early 2026.
+The long-awaited sequel, originally expected to reunite director Rajkumar Hirani with Sanjay Dutt and Arshad Warsi, has seen significant development delays, with Hirani continuing to refine the script rather than rush into production.
+In a January 2026 interview, actor Boman Irani—who portrayed Dr. J. C. Asthana in the franchise—spoke at the song launch event of the pan-Indian film The Raja Saab, suggesting that while Munna Bhai 3 has not begun filming, he remains hopeful that it will eventually materialise when the "story is right" and encouraged fans to urge Hirani to pursue the project.
+Recent comments from cast members also note Hirani's ongoing efforts on the script, indicating that although the sequel is still in limbo, creative work continues behind the scenes.